The Volunteer State, as Tennessee is often fondly called, is home to more than the nation’s country music capital.

 If you love a good challenge, you ought to try camping in the primitive sites on the Anderson Road camping ground.
 The 36 campsites on the grounds have hardly any amenities, which means that you will have to fetch water and light your fire.
 This site is ideal for a hands-on camper.

-Other nearby camping grounds are the 7-Point Camping Ground with 60 campsites and Poole Knobs Camping Ground with 88 campsites.
+Other nearby camping grounds are the 7-Point Camping Ground with 60 campsites and Poole Knobs Campground with 88 campsites.
 Most offer both tent sites and RV sites.

 Despite its redundant name, the Fall Creeks Falls Park is a priceless gem for campers in Tennessee.